Perfect Vodka Gimlet

 Directions

-• 1For each gimlet, add 2 ounces of vodka and 2 1/2 ounces of homemade lime cordial to a cocktail shaker filled with ice.
-Shake well then strain into a glass.
+• 1Add the vodka and lime cordial to a cocktail shaker filled with ice.
+Shake well, then strain into a glass.
 Garnish with a lime slice.

 Adam and Joanne's Tips